T-Jon/Short-term_rental_measurement/README.md

 # Short-Term Rental Property Scraper

+## Project Overview and Purpose

 This project introduces a Python-based automation tool developed to enhance data collection processes for short-term rental analysis.
-Leveraging the capabilities of Selenium and BeautifulSoup, the script is meticulously engineered to navigate and extract crucial information from property listings on a renowned hotel and short-term rental platform.
+Leveraging the capabilities of Selenium and BeautifulSoup, the script is meticulously engineered to navigate and extract local information from property listings on a renowned hotel and short-term rental platform.
 It systematically captures selected data points, facilitating their aggregation into a CSV file for comprehensive analysis.
-This initiative not only serves to augment previously acquired data from AirDNA, enriching insights for my short-term rental venture initiated over a year ago, but also marks a pivotal step in my career transition towards data analytics.
+This initiative not only serves to augment previously acquired data from a subscription measurement platform called AirDNA, enriching insights for my short-term rental venture initiated in 2022, but also marks a pivotal step in my career transition towards data analytics.

 Embarking on this project was driven by a dual-purpose objective: to practically apply and deepen my Python programming skills and to derive actionable insights to optimize the performance of my rental property.
 It's noteworthy that while the script operates efficiently to simulate user interactions on the target website, it respects ethical considerations and compliance with digital conduct, acknowledging potential limitations posed by the site's robots.txt guidelines.

 As my inaugural Python project, it reflects a rigorous learning journey and my commitment to leveraging technology for data-driven decision-making.
 Through this endeavor, I aim to showcase my growing proficiency in coding and data analytics, aspiring to contribute meaningfully in a professional setting.

-## Background

-### Areas of Focus
+## Areas of Focus
 - **Location:** Sandpoint, ID
 - **Website (link to robot.txt file):** [Expidia.com](https://www.expedia.com/robots.txt)
 - **Accommodation Filters:** 2 people, Flexible nights stay between 2-3 nights